pbinkley/microcopying_1940/index.markdown

 time an adequate report of these proceedings is placed in your hands, and of course your names will be kept on a list and any reports that the Continuation Committee may make will be sent to you in due time.
 In other words, you will be kept informed as to the results of this conference.
-The information <span style="page" id="page289">[p.289]</span> may not reach you as promptly as you would like; doubtless you would like to have full information by the time you reach home but in the course of the summer you will receive these reports and documents and we will try to keep you informed.</p>
+The information <span class="page" id="page289">[p.289]</span> may not reach you as promptly as you would like; doubtless you would like to have full information by the time you reach home but in the course of the summer you will receive these reports and documents and we will try to keep you informed.</p>